Indian Ordnance Factories .32 Revolver

-IOF .32 Revolver (also known as IOF 32 Revolver) is a 6-shot handgun designed and manufactured by the Ordnance Factories Organization in India and is meant for short range.
+IOF .32 Revolver (also known as IOF 32 Revolver) is a six-shot revolver designed and manufactured by Field Gun Factory, Kanpur.

 Design

+The IOF .32 revolver is based on the Webley Mk IV .38 S&W revolver, specifically the Singapore Police Force version with a safety catch.

+The smaller caliber was chosen so that it would be legal for civilian ownership under Indian law.

 The revolver is a 'Break Action' self-extracting revolver and uses the .32 Smith & Wesson Long (7.65mm x 23mm) cartridge.

-It is based on the Webley Mk IV .38 S&W revolver, specifically the Singapore Police Force version with a safety catch.
-The smaller caliber was chosen so that it would be legal for civilian ownership under Indian law.

 The revolver is priced at Rs.79,263 (approx. $1100 USD in late 2020) (ex-Kanpur) due to a lack of competition from private manufacturers.

-IOF also make a lightweight titanium frame version called the Nirbheek and a longer barrel steel frame version called the ANMOL.